kkr202mlds/Data_Scientist_Intern/README.md

 ### Using **Statsbomb** [https://statsbomb.com]

 ## ABSTRACT
-Football is the most popular sport in the world, watched by kids, teenagers and adults.
-As Football becomes more popular by the minute, teams are constantly looking for new creative ways to improve their performance and compete on a higher level.
+"Football is the most popular sport in the world, watched by kids, teenagers and adults.
+As Football becomes more popular by the minute, teams are constantly looking for new creative ways to improve their performance and compete on a higher level."
 This research aims to determine the Pass Count, Likely Passes, Predictability and Estimate the Pass Difficulty in Football Matches.
 To achieve our goal, we would start by defining the research thesis, extracting requirements and studying the